Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

-Like the symmetric, complex, and symplectic forms; the classical stress-energy is actually a function of just $q$ due to gauge covariance of the ground state.
-The form of $\mathfrak{Z}_+$ leads naturally to the interpretation that $\underline{T}^{(g)}$ referred to a CS induced truncated cotangent bundle \emph{near the ground state} corresponds to a stress-energy space-time \emph{tensor} $\underline{T}(q)$ when $k\in\{1,3\}$.
-This is closely related to the symmetric, almost complex, and symplectic structures defined on $\mathbb{K}$ in subsection \ref{expected geometry}, and it immediately suggests the system Hamiltonian operator be identified with $\mathrm{tr}(\underline{T}(q))$ where $\mathrm{tr}$ denotes the trace over $i,j$ indices when it exists.
+Like the symmetric, symplectic, and complex forms constructed from GIPs of pre-geometry; the GIP of stress-energy is actually a function of just $q$ due to gauge covariance of the ground state.
+The form of $\mathfrak{Z}_+$ leads naturally to the interpretation that $\underline{\Bold{T}}$, referred to a CS on the cotangent bundle diagonal \emph{near the ground state}, corresponds to a dynamically-induced, observed stress-energy space-time \emph{tensor} $\underline{T_{ab}}(m)$ when $k\in\{1,3\}$.
+This is closely related to the symmetric, symplectic, and almost complex structures defined on $\mathbb{M}^\C$ in subsection \ref{observed geometry}, and it immediately suggests $\underline{\Bold{T}}$ as a potential generator of evolution.

-\begin{remark} Although this subsection dealt with pase space associated with real polarizations, similar considerations could be applied to holomorphic polarizations.
-Presumably, this would lead to a Segal-Bargmann holomorphic phase space construction. \end{remark}
+\begin{remark} Although this subsection dealt with phase space associated with real polarizations, similar considerations could be applied to holomorphic polarizations.
+Presumably, this would lead to a Segal-Bargmann holomorphic phase space construction.
+Of course these are only two of many possible choices of polarizations that may or may not be useful. \end{remark}